 - you also receive at least 7 days to revoke your waiver, once it was given.3

-If you signed a separation agreement in which you agreed to waive one of these rights that cannot legally be waived, that portion of the agreement will not be enforced by courts.
+If you signed a separation agreement in which you agreed to waive one of these rights that cannot legally be waived, that portion of the agreement will not be enforced by California courts.
 If you waived them and then invoke these rights later on, the court will ignore the waiver.
 However, most separation agreements include a severability provision.
 This provision states that, if one part of the agreement is found to be unenforceable, it is severed from the rest of the contract.
 The remainder of the agreement can still be enforced.

-In addition to a provision where you waive your rights to sue your former employer, employment separation agreements also tend to include other post-termination restrictions on your conduct.
+In addition to a provision where you waive your rights to sue your former employer, employment separation agreements in California also tend to include other post-termination restrictions on your conduct.
 Also known as restrictive covenants, some of the most common are:

 - a non-compete clause or agreement,